-The Budget for 2024/25 was prepared taking into account the issues impacting in 2023/24.
+The Budget for 2025/26 was prepared taking into account the issues impacting over recent years.
 Additional resources were allocated to support both Adults and Children's Social Care, as well as contractual inflation and pay award estimates.
-The Revenue Budget 2024/25 and Medium-Term Financial Plan 2024/25 to 2027/28 was approved at the Full Council meeting on 15 February 2024.
+The Revenue Budget 2025/26 and Medium-Term Financial Plan 2025/26 to 2028/29 was approved at the Full Council meeting on 13 February 2025.

 The following Narrative Report is an important part of the accounts and provides information about North Tyneside, including the key issues affecting the Authority and its accounts.
-It also provides a summary of the financial position as at 31 March 2024.
+It also provides a summary of the financial position as at 31 March 2025.